Immigration Solutions For Same-Sex Couples

 In July of 2013, the U.S. Supreme Court ruled that Section 3 of the Defense of Marriage Act (DOMA) was unconstitutional.
 This means that now the federal government will recognize same-sex marriages as valid in many situations, allowing same-sex couples the same types of immigration rights as opposite-sex couples.
 There are still very complicated matters that need to be addressed, and having an experienced lawyer in your corner could make the difference in your immigration case.

-At the law firm of Bean, Lloyd, Mukherji, & Taylor in Oakland, California, we have a well-respected reputation for protecting our clients’ rights in all immigration matters.
+At the law firm of Bean, Lloyd, Mukherji, & Taylor, LLP in Oakland, California, we have a well-respected reputation for protecting our clients’ rights in all immigration matters.
 If you are in a same-sex marriage and have immigration questions, contact our law firm to learn more about your options.

 Helping Same-Sex Couples Achieve Their Immigration Goals